factorhouse/kpow-helm-charts/README.md

 ```

 Then run the helm chart (this can be used in conjunction with `envFromConfigMap`)

+See the Kubernetes documentation on [configuring all key value pairs in a secret as environment variables](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#configure-all-key-value-pairs-in-a-secret-as-container-environment-variables) for more information.

 ```bash
 helm install --namespace factorhouse --create-namespace kpow ./kpow --set envFromSecret=kpow-secrets --set envFromConfigMap=kpow-config